MaidTho/MaidTho.github.io/README.md

 # MaidTho.github.io

 ---------------------------------------------------
+        1.0.
 Project Introduction.
 ---------------------------------------------------

-"Maid to Project" as a project is essentialy projects within a project.
-Overall it is a website to showcase my skills as a web developer, while also acting as a page front for clients to contact me to order a website to be made.
+"Maid To Project" is made to be a showcase piece to "project" my skills to recruiters, hiring managers, and potential clients my skills as a web developer.

 ---------------------------------------------------
+        2.0.
 Latest Release Notes.
 ---------------------------------------------------

 • Update 1.7.3 - Graphics Update    @   05/10/24    3.30 PM to 4.00PM